Pequeño Olímpico

-Andrés Muñoz Andrade (born July 15, 1971) is a Mexican luchador (professional wrestler) who is best known for wrestling under the name of Pequeño Olímpico.
-He previously wrestled as a luchador enmascarado, or masked wrestler, before his defeat to Angelito in a Luchas de apuestas, mask vs. mask match at Homenaje a Dos Leyendas 2024.
+Andrés Muñoz Andrade (born July 15, 1971) is a Mexican professional wrestler, who is best known for wrestling under the name of Pequeño Olímpico.
+He previously wrestled as a masked wrestler character, before his defeat to Angelito in a Luchas de apuestas, mask vs. mask match at Homenaje a Dos Leyendas 2024.
 Pequeño Olímpico is a part of Consejo Mundial de Lucha Libre's (CMLL) Mini-Estrella division and holds the record for the longest CMLL World Mini-Estrella Championship reign, with 1,442 days.
 He has held the title twice.
 Pequeño Olímpico is Spanish for "Little Olympian", alluding to the fact that he wrestles as a mini version of Olímpico.
 He previously worked as Cicloncito Ramírez, a mini version of Ciclón Ramirez.